HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (https://www.youtube.com/watch?v=6a_rykLlN3k)
 (https://www.youtube.com/redirect?q=https%3A%2F%2Fdrive.google.com%2Ffile%2Fd%2F1dgUUIEMWrP4NXYAxSSu5Rrd2ygb8OVcj%2Fview%3Fusp%3Dsharing&event=video_description&v=6a_rykLlN3k&redir_token=sYNToBw5rJ493TFrbEfendbpNSF8MTU4OTI4MTEyOUAxNTg5MTk0NzI5)

 I first adapted the code in the animated book tutorial.
 However, through this method I could only get it to work when directly touching the microbit pins with aluminium foil.
 I tried using alligator clips to expand the connection but it did not work.
-This was not useable as I could not have the pages of the book directly touching the microbit It would be messy with exposed wires and I needed the microbit to have access to other tech.
+This was not useable as I could not have the pages of the book directly touching the microbit.
+It would be messy with exposed wires and I needed the microbit to have access to other tech.
 ![Image](tscode5.PNG)
 (This is the adapted code I created.)

 ![Image](tstest8.jpg)
 (This is an image of a test that triggers the microbit LEDs.)

 Moving onto the microbit piano tutorial, I adapted this code so that when one piece of aluminium is connected to a pin and another on 3V touch it triggers the action.
 At first it didn't seem to be working, it was erradic and the microit got very hot.
 I tried it again the next day and it worked basically perfectly.
 When I touched the two aluminium pieces the speaker crackled and when i realeased them the volume decreased.
 Although this may contribute to the ambiance as record players do crackle, I needed the volume to be at full capacity.
-I notices that bothe the speaker and one of the sensors were on pin 0 so i changed the sensor to a different pin and that fixed the problem.
+I noticed that both the speaker and one of the sensors were on pin 0 so i changed the sensor to a different pin and that fixed the problem.
 Despite these initial hiccups, this is the most viable option for the specific components that need to be timed.

 The adapted code can be found at this link:
 (https://makecode.microbit.org/_02s72K3R8KpL)